 coeducational No hyphen.

 college Capitalize when it’s part of a proper name: Dartmouth College, Kate Gleason College of Engineering, College of Liberal Arts.
 Names of all nine RIT colleges are spelled out on first reference.
 Do not refer to colleges or schools by initials on first reference.
 Avoid using initials on future references unless the name is long and must be used frequently in the text for clarity.
 When referring to two or more of RIT’s colleges in a sentence and using wording such as "The colleges of...," do not capitalize the word college.
-The colleges of Business and Engineering will hold an open house next week.
-The College of Business and the College of Engineering are accepting applications.
+The colleges of Liberal Arts and Engineering will hold an open house next week.
+The College of Liberal Arts and the College of Engineering are accepting applications.

 cooperative education Co-op is acceptable on second and subsequent references when referring to a student cooperative education experience.